Kirby01/AlgoTone/README.md

 # AlgoTone
 Compressor For Bass Guitar.
 Added look-ahead. <br>
 Threshold is set by input gain.
+Compression engine is unique.